imfinetonight/Hull-Tactical/README.md

 - Separate forecasting from execution
 - Transform model predictions into adaptive trading positions
 - Optimize latency-aware inference pipelines

-I realized that generating accurate predictions is only one part of a trading system.
-Equally important is transforming predictions into robust portfolio positions.

 ## Repository Structure